mwarning/KadNode/README.md

   * KadNode cannot resolve its own node id without other nodes present.
   * No NAT-traversal was implemented yet.
-  * Kademlia drops announcements after 30 minutes.
-Those need to be refreshed.
   * Blacklisted addreses are stored in a LRU cache of maximal 10 entries.

 ## LICENSE